dedis/cothority/README.md

 $ go build
 ```

-To get an overview on the functionality of the conode binary, type:
+To get an overview on the functionality of a conode, type:

 ```
 $ ./cothorityd help
 ```

-**Note:** If you **do not** want to run your own cothority server but instead use the binary to tap into the functionality of existing cothorities, you can skip the next two sections and go directly to **accessing cothority services**.
+**Note:** If you **do not** want to run your own cothority server but instead use the binary to tap into the functionality of existing cothorities, skip the next two sections and go directly to **accessing cothority services**.

 ### Configuring a Conode

-To configure your conode you need to open **two consecutive ports** (e.g., xxx and yyy) on your machine and then execute
+To configure your conode you need to **open two consecutive ports** (e.g., xxx and yyy) on your machine and then execute

 ```
 $ ./cothorityd setup